appoll/docs/technical_information/network_specifications/docs/router.md

 - The router acknowledge reception of data
 - Gateways could be protected by a firewall or could use a NAT, routers cannot initiate communications
-- Gateways might trigger and pull the router periodically to keep a connection open (this is fairly an implementation detail, but the gateway protocol we are refering to is describing an implementation.
-We'll see how we handle this in the next section)
+- Gateways might trigger and pull the router periodically to keep a connection open (this is fairly an implementation detail)
-- The communication is closed after a delay (after the second receive window, cf. downlink communication)

-Once a communication is established with a gateway and a packet received, the router has to determine to which broker should the packet be forwarded.
+Once a new communication is established and a packet received, the router has to determine to which broker should the packet be forwarded.
 Two options exist:

 - The address is known and associated to a broker
 - The address is unknown